 Not included in this roundup, but usually listed as one of the very best koyo spots, is Eikan-do.
-The colours there are spectacular, but on my visit it was so absurdly crowded I didn’t enjoy it at all; they also bump the entrance fee up to a very steep 1,000 yen in autumn.
+The colours there are spectacular, but it gets so absurdly crowded I don’t know how anyone could enjoy it; they also bump the entrance fee up to a very steep 1,000 yen in autumn.
 If you do want to go, it’s just north of Nanzenji (between Nanzenji and the Philosopher’s Path); here’s a video of Eikan-do in autumn without ten million people in the way!

 Another famous one is Daigo-ji, though the only time I’ve been there in autumn my timing was just off (slightly too late for the cherry trees, slightly too early for the maples).
 There’s a steep hiking trail up to the upper temple area on the ridge behind, with great views out as far as Osaka on clear days.

 Have you seen the koyo in Kyoto?
 Any questions or comments?
 Give me a shout below and I’ll get back to you.

 For autumn colours in Tokyo, see here

 Click the banner to pre-order a JR Pass for a 40-dollar saving:

 Read more on whether you should get a JR Pass